bain-cs110/bain-cs110.github.io/pages/syllabus.md

 * Wensan Yin (wensanyin2024@u.northwestern.edu)
 * Alberta Yoo (albertayoo2021@u.northwestern.edu)

 Our Peer Mentors (PMs) serve as your first point of contact in the course.
-Each PM leads a weekly tutorial session with idea that they can closely track your learning progress throughout the quarter.
+Each PM leads weekly tutorial sessions with idea that they can closely track your learning progress throughout the quarter.
 They will also host office hours each week that will be open for all students.
 That means that there will be close to 30 office hours offered per week for our course.

 ## Course Grading Policy
 Your course grade is calculated based on 200 points as follows: